-Kosmos recognizes that the world climate change influenced by reached within the United Nations Change in 2015 and see it as a crucial step in global efforts to address climate change.
-We understand that achieving the internationally accepted target of
+Kosmos recognizes that the world is facing a serious challenge from climate change influenced by human activity

+We welcome the Paris Agreement reached within the United Nations Framework Convention on Climate Change in 2015 and see it as a crucial step in global efforts to address climate change.
+We understand that achieving the internationally accepted target of limiting mean global temperature rises to well below 2°C will require significant and sustained reductions in greenhouse gas emissions.

-In addition, around 1 billion electricity, and global energy needs are expected to increase by 25% by 20402.
-This will be economies such as those in which Kosmos focuses much of its investment.
-The International in new energy supply per year.
+In addition, around 1 billion people (roughly 13% of the world's population) still lack access to electricity, and global energy needs are expected to increase by 25% by 20402.
+This will be particularly driven by emerging economies such as those in which Kosmos focuses much of its investment.
+The International Energy Agency (IEA) estimates that demand growth will require more than \$2 trillion of investment in new energy supply per year.

-Tackling this challenge - reducing greenhouse gas emissions while meeting growing energy demand - will require actions from all parts of society: governments, civil society and the private sector. and companies like Kosmos must consider the opportunities and challenges that the global energy transition may present to our
+Tackling this challenge - reducing greenhouse gas emissions while meeting growing energy demand - will require actions from all parts of society: governments, civil society and the private sector, and companies like Kosmos must consider the opportunities and challenges that the global energy transition may present to our